Skip to main content Skip to footer

 Child Protection Courts, also known as CPCs, were created to specialize in managing child abuse and neglect dockets.
 Like the child support court associate judges, these associate judges are appointed by their regional presiding judges and are OCA employees.
 CPC judges hear child welfare cases exclusively.
 The goal for CPC dockets is to help children and families achieve safety, permanency, and well-being in a timely manner.
 The Children’s Commission provides funding for the Child Protection Court Management System (CPCMS), as well as training and other support for CPC judges and court coordinators to conduct hearings and manage cases.
 There are currently 30 CPCs and these courts hear child welfare cases in 148 Texas counties.

-The 2025 Child Protection Court Convening will be held virtually on July 18, 2025.
+The next Child Protection Court Convening will be in person during July 2026.
+Dates and venue are in the process of being determined.
 Please return to this page for updates.